-As of September 26, 2020, the Company had 1,794,072 shares of common stock reserved for future issuance under its Amended and Restated 2006 Incentive Plan ("Amended 2006 Plan").
+As of July 3, 2021, the Company had 767,822 shares of common stock reserved for future issuance under its Amended and Restated 2006 Incentive Plan ("Amended 2006 Plan").
 Stock options granted under the Amended 2006 Plan generally vest at a rate of at least 25% per year over four years and expire 10 years from the grant date.
-RSAs granted under the 2006 Plan vest annually on each anniversary of the grant date over a two-year term.
 RSUs granted for employees and consultants generally vest semi-annually from the grant date over a four-year term, and RSUs granted for independent directors fully-vest on the grant date.